Nimitz-class aircraft carrier: Design differences within the class

 While the designs of the last seven ships, beginning with Theodore Roosevelt, differ slightly from those of the earlier ships, the U.S. Navy considers all ten carriers a single class.
 When the older carriers come in for Refueling and Complex Overhaul (RCOH), their nuclear power plants are refueled, and they are upgraded to the standards of the later carriers.
 Other modifications may be performed to update the ships' equipment.

 The ships were initially classified only as attack carriers but have been constructed with anti-submarine capabilities since Carl Vinson.
 These improvements include more advanced radar systems and facilities enabling the ships to operate aircraft in a more effective anti-submarine warfare role, including fitting common undersea picture (CUP) technology, which uses sonar to allow for better assessment of the threat from submarines.
-The changes included better support for S-3 Viking ASW patrol planes and SH-60F Seahawk helicopters with dipping sonar systems.

 Theodore Roosevelt and later carriers have slight structural differences from the earlier Nimitz carriers, such as improved protection for ordnance stored in their magazines.
 Other improvements include upgraded flight deck ballistic protection, first installed on George Washington, and the high-strength low-alloy steel (HSLA-100) used for constructing ships starting with John C. Stennis.
 More recently, older ships have had their flight decks upgraded with a new non-slip material fitted on new-build ships to improve safety for crew members and aircraft.

-The last carrier of the class, George H.W.
-Bush, was designed as a "transition ship" from the Nimitz class to the replacement Gerald R. Ford class.
-George H.W.
-Bush incorporates new technologies, including improved propeller and bulbous bow designs, a reduced radar cross-section, and electronic and environmental upgrades.
+The last carrier of the class, George H. W. Bush, was designed as a "transition ship" from the Nimitz class to the replacement Gerald R. Ford class.
+George H. W. Bush incorporates new technologies, including improved propeller and bulbous bow designs, a reduced radar cross-section, and electronic and environmental upgrades.
 The ship's cost was $6.2 billion.
 The earlier Nimitz-class ships each cost around $4.5 billion.
 To lower costs, some new technologies and design features were also incorporated into USS Ronald Reagan, the previous carrier, including a redesigned island.